BestTimesToVisit.com Logo

 packing

 Layers are your best friend in the Sierra Nevada, no matter the season.
 Mornings can be chilly even in summer, especially at higher elevations, so pack a fleece or light jacket.
-Think t-shirts, long-sleeved shirts, and a waterproof outer shell – you'll be prepared for anything from a sunny hike to an unexpected mountain shower.
+Think t-shirts, a long-sleeved shirt, a mid-layer like a fleece, and a waterproof/windproof outer shell – you can add or remove as the day heats up or cools down.

 money